Quotations

 Letters is in the very letter where he first mentions Out of the Silent Planet (to Owen Barfield, 2 September 1937, CL II, p.
 218).
 At the beginning of this

-Lewis considers William Morris to be an important “source” of his own thinking
+that Lewis considers William Morris to be an important “source” of his own

 In the same year, J. R. R.